Dangerous Eating Behaviours

 Purging means trying to get rid of food that was just eaten by forcing it out of the body quickly.
 Many people with eating disorders purge as a way to try to get rid of the calories they’ve just eaten.
 They are trying to prevent themselves from gaining weight.
 A person may purge by forcing themselves to throw up, or by using laxatives, diuretics, or other medications.
 They will usually do this in secret.
 Purging is extremely dangerous for a person’s health.
 It can cause many very serious medical complications.
-And it really isn’t effective at getting rid of calories.
+And it really isn’t effective at getting rid of all of the food someone eats, even if it is done right after eating.
 Purging is a sign of a very severe eating disorder.
 If you or someone you know is purging, you should get help from a healthcare professional immediately.

 Some of the different ways of purging are:

-- Self-Induced Vomiting: Many people with eating disorders make themselves vomit as a way to try to lose weight.
+- Self-Induced Vomiting: Some people with eating disorders make themselves vomit as a way to try to lose weight.
 They force themselves to throw up right after a meal.
 For some, vomiting is linked with bouts of over-eating or binge-eating.
-Most people induce vomiting by sticking their fingers down their throat.
+Some people induce vomiting by sticking their fingers down their throat, and others may try to make themselves vomit in other ways.
 For this reason, they often develop a scar, or some hard skin, on the back of their hand.
 This is known as Russell’s sign.
 Self-induced vomiting can cause: